coder83431/Network-File-Shares-and-Permissions/README.md

 </p>

 <p>
-12. Sign back into Client-1 as <someuser> and try to access the “accounting” share in \\DC-1\.
+11. Sign back into Client-1 as <someuser> and try to access the “accounting” share in \\DC-1\.
 Now the user should have access to the "accounting" folder.
 </p>

- <p> 13.
-Don't forget to clean up and delete your resources (resource groups and VMs) after completing this lab inorder to prevent draining all of your free Microsoft Azure credits.
+ <p> 12.
+Don't forget to clean up and delete your resources (resource groups and VMs) after completing this lab in order to prevent draining all of your free Microsoft Azure credits.
  </p>
 <br />